Relkci/NightOwl-WifiCamera-Config-wnip2/README.md

  Ideally I'd rather have taken the original configuration broadcast packet and manipulated it to be a sane configuration that we would select to match our network preference.
 Having a hidden SSID is fine, but it still leaks the name and will self-identify that its a nightowl camera network.
 Eventually I might get around to building a configuration tool that will natively work with the cameras.
 But...
 I've got the cameras working now without the nonsense.
 Today is not that day.

 ## Could Night Owl have done better?
+- There should be an option to change the bundled cameras into stand alone mode.
+That would be FANTASTIC and IDEAL.
 - The WinNVR includes a 1TB encrypted drive.
-Querying a video from yesterday will timeout of the drive is near capacity.
-Encryption, video recorders, and spinning disks aren't a match.
-Replacing the included drive with an SSD didn't work.
-I probably could have dd'd the original drive and got it working, but... the entire WinNVR device is slow and annoying anyway.
-Not to mention I don't appreciate it punching wholes in my firewall for the convenience of having  cameras access on my phone.
-I can do that securely myself.
+Thats nice, but it doesn't have the hardware to keep up with the 8 channels the NVR supposedly is built for.
 - The configuration multicast packet is plaintext.
-Why they didn't add a hard-coded encryption key on the cameras is beyond me.
-That would have truly made these devices e-waste.
+I mean, you could have used encryption to prevent anyone from capturing the data  That would have truly made these devices e-waste.
+So thats for using poor-security practice, I guess.
+On the other hand, someone with network-level access could sniff traffic and eventually capture the SSID and PSK that you refuse to help your customers with.
+Its a security risk.
+Regardless, I'd rather have the option to put the bundled cameras in stand-alone mode.
 - Seriously, if a customer asks you if they can use the cameras without the pre-paired NVR, be honest.
-- Then again, their support team seemed clueless.
-Since the WinNVR's connection to the network wasn't wireless (wifi is only used for the isolated communication to the cameras), the support team refused to ever discuss anything about wireless.
-They won't give up the PSK because as far as their documents say, a customer would never need it, so don't give it to them.
+Develop the option and make it user friendly.
+The cameras are wonderful.
+Its a shame the NVR is under-spec'd.
+Its a shame the cameras would be worthless without the NVR (or without this research).

 Anyway, now you all know.
 One of the BlueIris forums will likely pick up on this and take it from where I left off.
 Sad to see that these cameras are going to end up in dumpsters because the developer made them so difficult to use outside of their walled-garden.